ietf-wg-keytrans/draft-protocol/draft-ietf-keytrans-protocol.md

 ## Log Tree {#crypto-log-tree}

-The value of a leaf node in the log tree is computed as the hash, with the ciphersuite hash function, of the following structure:
+The value of a leaf node in the log tree is computed as the hash, with the cipher suite hash function, of the following structure:

 ~~~ tls-presentation
 struct {